 You may find it helpful to limit the amount of time your dog is in the room with a visitor.
 This new procedure is quite a big change for him and that can be stressful.
 After a few minutes, take him to his confinement area where he can feel safe and relax for a bit.
 Bring him back out after the visitor leaves.

 What is “enough distance” for a reactive dog?

-You and Rufus know what enough distance needs to be: “enough distance” means how far Rufus has to be from the distraction before he becomes calm again.
-It’s also the distance at which he’s still calm when the other dog appears – before he turns into a lunatic.
+You and Rufus know what enough distance needs to be: “enough distance” means how far Rufus has to be from the distraction before he becomes calm again after passing.
+It’s also the distance at which he’s still calm when another dog first appears – before he turns into a lunatic.
+It’s also the distance inside your home from a visitor who is ignoring or at least not threatening your dog.
 Notice that distance, and start giving treats right then.
 You’ll see the distance decrease as you do the training.

 Don’t accidentally cause your dog to get too close to the stimulus.

+You must be vigilant to prevent the behaviors you don’t want.
 You have to notice the dog before Rufus does.
 You can’t wait until he is already amped-up before opening the bar.
 A dog who is in the midst of reacting isn’t open to learning a new behavior.
-If he starts barking and lunging, abort!
+If he starts barking and lunging, abort the mission!
 Your best bet is to get out of there: turn around and head the other direction; cross the street; go behind a car to provide a visual barrier.
 If your dog is smaller, you can pick him up and carry him away, reminding yourself to pay closer attention next time.

 Remember that every time your dog practices barking and lunging, he gets better at it, and the habit becomes more ingrained.
-You’d rather he practice the behavior of looking to you for super-awesome treats when he sees another dog, and with practice, he will.
+You’d rather he practice the behavior of looking to you for super-awesome treats when he sees another dog, a human, or whatever his current “nemesis” happens to be – and with practice, he will.
 (Thanks to Jean Donaldson for the catchy name of this exercise.)